yq314/vscode-braze-liquid-preview/README.md

 #### Tags
 - connected_content
   ```
-  {% connected_content http://numbersapi.com/random/trivia :save trivia :cache 900 :basic_auth secret_name %}
+  {% connected_content http://numbersapi.com/random/trivia :save trivia :cache 900 :basic_auth <secret_name> %}
   ```
-  For basic auth to work, you'll need to add the username and password into the context json file:
+  For basic auth to work, you'll need to add the username and password into the context json file.

+  - Replace `<template-context>` so that it matches your liquid template's filename `<template-context>.liquid`.
+  - Replace `<secret_name>` so that it matches your basic auth name in Braze or the value in your secrets JSON.
   ```
-  // template.liquid.json
+  // <template-context>.liquid.json
   {
       "__secrets": {
           "<secret_name>": {